MONKEY BUSINESS TEAM

 Graphic Designer / Web

-Kaori Drome is a graphic designer and art director based in Denver, Colorado.
+KAORI DROME is a graphic designer and art director based in Denver, Colorado.
 Originally from Fukuoka, Japan, she holds a BFA in Graphic Design from the Academy of Art University in San Francisco.
-Her practice focuses on branding and identity: www.kaoridrome.com
+Her practice focuses on branding and identity. www.kaoridrome.com

 sayaka.jpg